 What is the risk of malaria in Nepal?

 Although Nepal is endemic for malaria, the risk for the average tourist or expatriate seems very low in Nepal.
 We have not seen a single case of malaria that originated in Nepal in a traveler in the past 25 years.
 We believe that there is no malaria risk in Kathmandu, Pokhara or the mountain trekking areas.
 Malaria does exist in the southern belt of Nepal (the Terai) particularly in the Western part and risk is highest in the months of June, July and August.
 Most malaria in Nepal is Vivax.
-Latest micro-stratification study conducted at the local (ward) level by the Epidemiology and Disease Control Division (EDCD) in Nepal for 2016 show a declining trend in malaria diagnosis with 636 malaria cases being imported and 492 cases being indigenous (see map below).
-The new malaria map of Nepal from EDCD shows foci of active cases and most of it is clustered in the Far western districts of the Terai.
+Latest micro-stratification study conducted at the local (ward) level by the Epidemiology and Disease Control Division (EDCD) in Nepal in 2018 shows a declining trend in malaria transmission risk.
+See map below:

 How does one prevent malaria in Nepal?